-If Steven G. Miller's employment is terminated due to his death, the employment agreement provides for accelerated vesting of options that would have been exercisable during the 24 months following the termination date and the continuation of family medical benefits for the four years following the termination date.
-The table below reflects the estimated amount of payments and other benefits payable under Mr. Miller's employment agreement on a termination due to death, assuming that the termination occurred on January 2, 2011 and based upon our most recent closing stock price as of that date of \$15.27.
+If Mr. Miller's employment is terminated due to his death, in addition to the salary, vacation pay and pro rated cash bonus discussed above, the employment agreement provides for accelerated vesting of options that would have been exercisable during the 24 months following the termination date and the continuation of family medical benefits for the four years following the termination date.
+The table below reflects the estimated amount of payments and other benefits payable under Mr. Miller's employment agreement on a termination due to death (other than any accrued and unpaid salary and vacation pay), assuming that the termination occurred on January 3, 2016 and based upon our most recent closing stock price as of that date of \$9.99.